-We have announced our intention to proceed with the runway.
-We believe that the case for changing the two restrictive conditions is compelling and we will be making that case as part of an independent assessment process.
+We have announced our intention to proceed with the runway, and have a mandate from the Government to do so.
+We believe that the case for amending the two restrictive conditions is compelling and we will be making that case as part of an independent assessment process.

 Q. Does Dublin Airport incentivise night flights?

-An incentive was introduced between 0500-0556 in an effort to encourage some of the excess demand for slots between 6am and 7am, the busiest time of the day, to relocate.
-As Ireland is one hour behind Central European Time, there is strong demand for early morning flights to Europe, to facilitate same day business travel.
+In 2016, an incentive was introduced between 0500-0556 in an effort to encourage some of the excess demand for slots between 6am and 7am, the busiest time of the day, to relocate.
+However, as Ireland is one hour behind Central European Time, there is strong demand for early morning flights to Europe, to facilitate same day business travel.
 These morning slots also facilitate arriving transfer passengers from the US travelling onwards to destinations in Europe.
-This incentive had only limited impact on airline behaviour because market demand is focused on the period between 6am and 8am, as this is the time that people want to travel.
+As a result, this incentive had only limited impact on airline behaviour because market demand is focused on the period between 6am and 8am, as this is the time that people want to travel.
 As a consequence of this and in consideration for our neighbours, this incentive has now been discontinued.
 The experience emphasises the importance of ensuring that there is appropriate infrastructure and operational freedom to facilitate demand at the peak time of day.

 Back to top